jonathonklem/jonathonklem.com/_posts/2015-07-19-jekyll-and-git-hooks.markdown

 ```
 #!/bin/sh

-# --destination is optional, if it's ommitted, the default _site folder will be used
+# --destination is optional, if it's omitted, the default _site folder will be used
 jekyll build --source /path/to/your/jekyllsite/ --destination /path/to/your/output/site/

 #  if you're hosting your site on an s3 bucket you'd use the following: